EthanHolleman/shc_docking/notebook/exports/Shc Inhibitors Docking Protocol and Results.md

 ## Prepare ligand

-First, a file that describes the ligand needs to be aquired.
-For `RTX ...` drugs these was just a matter of using the `sdf` files.
+A file that describes the ligand geometry and properties needs to be generated.
+Rosetta requires this “params” file for docking any small molecule not already present in the Rosetta database, which in practice are most small molecule.
+For `RTX ...` drugs this was just a matter of using the `sdf` files as the starting material.
 If the simulation involved docking a ligand / peptide from an existing co-crystal structure Pymol was used to create a `pdb` file containing only the ligand / peptide.
 Open Bable was then used to convert the `pdb` file to `sdf` format.

 Next, the ligand conformer library and Rosetta `params` files was generated for the to-be-docked ligand.
 This simulates ligand flexibility during docking.
 This was usually completed with [this Python script](https://gist.github.com/EthanHolleman/4c306ce7985fb2887c4fecef0f723988) which wraps the BCL `molecule:ConformerGenerator` program and the Rosetta `molfile_to_params.py` located in `main/source/scripts/python/public/` of a standard Rosetta installation.